Tightening Robustness Verification of MaxPool-based Neural Networks via Minimizing the Over-Approximation Zone: Abstract

 \section{Abstract}

-The robustness of neural network classifiers is becoming important in the safety-critical domain and can be quantified by robustness verification.
-However, at present, efficient and scalable verification techniques are always sound but incomplete.
-Therefore, the improvement of certified robustness bounds is the key criterion to evaluate the superiority of robustness verification approaches.
-In this paper, we present a \textbf{Ti}ght \textbf{Lin}ear approximation approach for robustness verification of Convolutional Neural Networks(\textbf{Ti-Lin}).
-For general CNNs, we first provide a new linear constraints for S-shaped activation functions, which is better than both existing \emph{Neuron-wise Tightest} and \emph{Network-wise Tightest} tools.
-We then propose \emph{Neuron-wise Tightest linear bounds} for Maxpool function.
-We implement Ti-Lin, the resulting verification method.
-We evaluate it with 48 different CNNs trained on MNIST, CIFAR-10, and Tiny ImageNet datasets.
-Experimental results show that Ti-Lin significantly outperforms other five state-of-the-art methods(CNN-Cert \cite{boopathy2019cnn}, DeepPoly \cite{singh2019abstract}, DeepCert \cite{wu2021tightening}, VeriNet \cite{henriksen2020efficient}, Newise \cite{zhang2022provably}).
-Concretely, Ti-Lin certifies much more precise robustness bounds on pure CNNs with Sigmoid/Tanh/Arctan functions and CNNs with Maxpooling function with at most 63.70\% and 253.54\% improvement, respectively.
+The robustness of neural network classifiers is important in the safety-critical domain and can be quantified by robustness verification.
+At present, efficient and scalable verification techniques are always sound but incomplete, and thus, the improvement of verified robustness results is the key criterion to evaluate the performance of incomplete verification approaches.
+The multi-variate function MaxPool is widely adopted yet challenging to verify.
+In this paper, we present \textbf{Ti-Lin}, a robustness verifier for MaxPool-based CNNs with \textbf{Ti}ght \textbf{Lin}ear Approximation.
+Following the sequel of minimizing the over-approximation zone of the non-linear function of CNNs, we are the first to propose the provably neuron-wise tightest linear bounds for the MaxPool function.
+By our proposed linear bounds, we can certify larger robustness results for CNNs.
+We evaluate the effectiveness of Ti-Lin on different verification frameworks with open-sourced benchmarks, including LeNet, PointNet, and networks trained on the MNIST, CIFAR-10, Tiny ImageNet and ModelNet40 datasets.
+Experimental results show that Ti-Lin significantly outperforms the state-of-the-art methods across all networks with up to 78.6\% improvement in terms of the certified accuracy with almost the same time consumption as the fastest tool.
+Our code is available at \url{https://github.com/xiaoyuanpigo/Ti-Lin-Hybrid-Lin}.